microsoft/vscode-docs/api/ux-guidelines/overview.md

 ### Activity Bar

 The Activity Bar serves as a core navigation surface in VS Code.
-Extensions can contribute items to the Activity Bar that open a View Container in the Primary Sidebar.
-View Containers can contain one or more views contributed by an extension.
+Extensions can contribute items to the Activity Bar that act as View Containers in the Primary Sidebar.

 [![Overview of the Activity Bar element](images/examples/...)](/images/examples/...)

 ### Primary Sidebar

-The Primary Sidebar renders View Containers which in turn render Views.
-A concrete example is the Explorer--it contains multiple views like the Open Editors view, one or more Folder views, the Outline view, and the Timeline view.
+The Primary Sidebar acts as View Container which in turn render Views.
+A concrete example is the Explorer--it is a View Container that contains multiple views like the Open Editors view, the Outline view, and the Timeline view.

 [![Overview of the Primary Sidebar element](images/examples/...)](/images/examples/...)

 ### Secondary Sidebar

-The Secondary Sidebar can be used as an alternate location to display views.
-VS Code users can drag views like the Terminal or the Problems view to the Secondary Sidebar to customize their layout to best suit their needs.
+The Secondary Sidebar also acts as a View Container that can be used as an alternate location to display views.
+VS Code users can drag views like the Terminal or the Problems view to the Secondary Sidebar to customize their layout.

 [![Overview of the Secondary Sidebar element](images/examples/...)](/images/examples/...)